aadarshantony/Educom/README.md

 6. Deploy

 > **Note:** Render's free tier spins down after 15 minutes of inactivity.
 The first request after sleep takes ~30 seconds to respond.
+Please use this link https://educom-e-commerce-platform.onrender.com/api/health to wake up the server before using the site

 ---